Records of former students often are needed for employment, continuing education and entrance into the military.

 Student Records Requests

 Student records are confidential.
 It is important that the district releases these records only to the proper parties.
-Requests for records of former students usually are processed within six to eight weeks.
 Student records cannot be released until all financial obligations owed to the district by the student have been paid.

-To request records of former students, fill out a Student Record Request Form, and mail or deliver it to:
+To request records of former students (allow 6-8 weeks for requests to be completed), fill out a Student Record Request Form, and mail or deliver it to: